 When we started the planning for our Route 66 road trip, I knew we would pass by Grand Canyon Caverns in Arizona.
-We had visited the place in 2005 and I went on their website to see if there was something new to experience.
-There were.
+We had visited the place in 2005 and I looked at their website to see if there was something new to experience.
+There is.
 They now offer the Grand Canyon Caverns Suite.

 They already run a motel on the premise and they had now expanded their offerings with a very special room that you can spend the night in: The Grand Canyon Caverns Suite which is located 220 feet below the ground.

 We arrived at Grand Canyon Caverns for the last tour of the day.
 We were 8 people on the tour – 4 of us were danish.
 It is not unusual to run in to other people from Denmark when you travel in the states, but this meeting was a little special.
 It turned out, that the couple we ran in to had used my website and asked questions about their road trip route.